as409/Amber.ai/README.md

 ### 2. Setting up the Bot builder
 - Create account and import the Bot builder module as a .zip file
-- Go to Heading.yaml component -> intent -> api.ai
+- Go to Heading.yaml component -> intent -> NLP instance
-    - Now paste the api.ai customer token
+    - Now paste the NLP instance customer token
     - select language 'en'
     - priority '30'
 - Connect with the messaging service of your choice

 Many messaging platforms don't support cards display and other rich media contents, please read the documentation.